 Learn what’s happening in week 28 of pregnancy and find out how your baby is developing.

 You are now in the seventh month of your pregnancy, which means you’re officially in your third trimester.
-With the beginning of your third trimester, you are probably starting to experience new symptoms of pregnancy.
+At the beginning of your third trimester, you are probably starting to experience new symptoms of pregnancy.

 Your baby is the size of a cucumber and is going through the final developmental phase.
 Your little one is starting to develop more fat this week and has finally started blinking and dreaming.